top of page

 I almost lose myself

-musing over the moss on the magnolia tree.
+musing about the moss on the magnolia tree.

 “It’s actually lichen,” you’d say.